prawnsalad/ircv3-specifications/extensions/chathistory.md

 #### Subcommands

 The following subcommands are used to describe how the server should return messages relative to the `timestamp` or `msgid` given.
+In all cases, at most one timestamp or msgid MUST be given, never both.
+The number of messages returned must be equal to or less than `limit`.

 #### `BEFORE`

     CHATHISTORY BEFORE <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>

-Request up to `limit` number of messages before and including the given `timestamp` or `msgid`.
-Only one timestamp or msgid MUST be given, not both.
+Request messages before and including the given `timestamp` or `msgid`.

 #### `AFTER`
     CHATHISTORY AFTER <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>
-Request up to `limit` number of messages after and excluding the given `timestamp` or `msgid`.
-Only one timestamp or msgid MUST be given, not both.
+Request number of messages after and including the given `timestamp` or `msgid`.

 #### `LATEST`
     CHATHISTORY LATEST <target> <* | timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>
-Request the most recent messages that have been sent after and excluding the given `timestamp` or `msgid`.
-If a `*` is given instead of a timestamp or msgid, the server MUST use the current time as a timestamp.
-The number of messages returned MUST be equal to or less than `limit`.
-If a `*` is not given, only one timestamp or msgid MUST be given, not both.
+Request the most recent messages that have been sent.
+If a `timestamp` or `msgid` is given, restrict to messages sent after and including that time or message; if a `*` is given, no such restriction applies.

 This is useful for retrieving the latest conversation when first joining a channel or opening a query buffer.

 #### `AROUND`
     CHATHISTORY AROUND <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>
-Request a number of messages before and after the `timestamp` or `msgid` with the total number of returned messages not exceeding `limit`.
-The implementation may decide how many messages to include before and after the selected message.
-Only one timestamp or msgid MUST be given, not both.
+Request a number of messages before, including, and after the `timestamp` or `msgid`.
+The implementation may decide how many messages to include before and after (up to a total of `limit`).

 This is useful for retrieving conversation context around a single message.